Can Coffee Alone Help You Lose Weight? Unveiling the Facts

 Ghrelin and PYY Hormones

 The hormones ghrelin, which signals hunger, and PYY, which conveys fullness, play pivotal roles in appetite control.
 Coffee may influence these hormones, with caffeine acting to reduce levels of ghrelin and boost PYY, thereby promoting a sense of fullness.
-However, the science is not definitive, and individual responses to coffee in terms of hormone regulation can vary greatly.
+However,ย the science[2]ย is not definitive, and individual responses to coffee in terms of hormone regulation can vary greatly.

 Influence of Coffee on Exercise and Energy